w5xd/PacketRainGauge/README.md

 # Packet Rain Gauge

-<b>As of this writing, this project is NOT complete.
-Do NOT try to duplicate this yet.</b>

 This design is for a PCB that telemeters a packet when a magnet approaches, and again when it retreats from a hall effect sensor (Si7210) on the PCB.
 It also includes a 3D printable PCB enclosure to retrofit inside a discarded rain gauge funnel